NuevoFoundation/workshops/content/english/datastruct/2Darrays/problem 1.md

 ## Task 2: Search for an Item!

 <p>The manager wants to know if there is a specific item in the menu.
-Write a program to search for that item and returns true or false if it exist in the menu.</p>
+Write a program to search for that item and returns `true` or `false` if it exists in the menu.</p>

 {{%notice tip%}}
 1. Remember to check every element in the row and column!